juledwar/soufi/README.rst

 SOUFI
 =====

-SouFi (Source Finder) is a library that finds downloadable URLs for source packages, given the binary package name and version.
+Soufi (Source Finder) is a library that finds downloadable URLs for source packages, given the binary package name and version.
 It will also create a compressed archive of multiple downloadable files, or save any existing downloadable archive.